Jake Worth

 Why explicitly save?
 Could this be combined with the likes incrementing via .update?

 That finishes the method.
 It’s short enough to appease Sandi Metz.
-But it’s doing a lot, with room to improve.
+But what it’s doing is not obvious.

-There’s a big piece of information missing from this analysis: this method was written to help us send an idempotent notification to Slack.
+There’s a big piece of information missing from this analysis: this method exists to let us send idempotent notifications to Slack.

 When we built TIL, we wanted to know which posts were popular, so we added liking.
-We chose to send messages to Slack when these likes crossed important thresholds (e.g. 100 likes).
+We chose to send messages to Slack when these likes crossed important thresholds, such as 100 likes.

 max_likes came from this.
-Before it, if somebody clicked ‘like’ at nine likes, bumping the count to ten, then un-clicked it, and then clicked it again, our code would send two Slack notifications.
+Before it, if somebody clicked the like icon with nine likes from other users, preparing to increment the count to ten, then clicked it again (an un-click), and then clicked it again, our code would send two Slack notifications saying the post had achieved ten likes.
 We needed idempotency, hence max_likes, which tracks the highest amount of likes that has ever been for a post.

-That feature was important, because it proved that our writing was having an impact.
-As we saw likes increment, we saw what resonated.
+That feature was important, because it proved that our technical writing was being enjoyed by an audience.
+As we saw likes increment, we saw what was popular.
 It’s a little thing that helped made TIL a hit.

-Someone reading this code would not have this context.
+Just reading this code does not expose this context.

 Practically, what happens when this context is absent?

 If you’re rewriting an application from scratch, these questions hardly ever get asked.
-Given you even have the code, you can’t take the time to explore every method in this detail.
+Given you even have a copy of the code, you can’t take the time to explore every method in detail.
 You’re speed-running.
-Whoever wrote the feature is gone.
-If it is used, everyone takes it for granted.
+Whoever wrote the feature is long gone.

 In the unlikely event you do read this method, you’re going to say: “What’s happening here?
 I don’t get it.
 This isn’t MVP” and move on.
-This kind of omission is the rule in a rewrite.
-You’re only building the stuff that’s ‘important’, with bias, ignorance, and inattention coloring that definition.
+This kind of omission is essential in a rewrite.
+You’re only building the stuff that’s important, with bias, ignorance, and inattention coloring that definition.

-As gnarly as legacy code is, it works and people have to come to rely on it.
+As gnarly as legacy code is, it’s a Chesterton’s Fence and people have to come to rely on it.
 That is worth our attention.
-When we read legacy code thoughtfully, we elevate our profession.
+When we read legacy code thoughtfully, we make better decisions.

 At AWS they almost never retire an API.
 Once it’s in production, it’s supported forever.
 Many companies can’t act this way, but the spirit prevents thoughtless mistakes like breaking the likes notification.

 I think code reading is the highest programming skill you can have.
-Scanning a line, putting it in words, precisely jumping to a function definition in multiple codebases, returning without getting lost, and adding to the bigger story you’re telling yourself or those participating— few programmers do this well.
+Scanning a line, putting it in words, precisely jumping to a function definition in multiple codebases, returning without getting lost, and adding context to the bigger story you’re telling yourself or those participating— doing all of these well is rare.
 I want to encourage us all to work on being better code readers.

 “It’s harder to read code than to write it.”
 What does this statement mean to you?